Kim DanielsGeorgetown University

 Since questions of sexual abuse emerged in the Church, and in other institutions, in the 1980s, some dioceses have (including Chicago) demonstrated leadership in dealing with the issue.
 After the "Spotlight" investigation by the Boston Globe, the U.S. Conference of Catholic Bishops established a "zero tolerance" policy toward the commission and cover-up of abuse.
 This panel of Catholic scholars and professionals will review the Church's attempt to face this issue and will consider why it has reemerged in 2018, relating that question to broader issues of clericalism and governance in the Catholic Church.

 Fr.
-Sweeney also gave a downtown lunch address on November 15 on a similar topic.
+Sweeney also gave a downtown lunch address on November 15 on a related topic, the challenge to lay Catholics to realize the fullness of their lives as Christians.

 Kim Daniels is the associate director of the Initiative on Catholic Social Thought and Public Life at Georgetown University.
 A graduate of Princeton University and the University of Chicago Law School, Ms. Daniels was appointed by Pope Francis as a Member of the Vatican Dicastery for Communication in 2016, and has been a lead advisor to the U.S. bishops and Catholic organizations on issues where Church teachings intersect with public life, including immigration, human life and dignity, religious liberty, and care for creation.
 She has appeared on CNN, Fox News and PBS and in The Huffington Post, Reuters, The Washington Post and Catholic media outlets.